sagihaider/sagihaider.github.io/_pages/profiles.md

 ***
 ## PhD Students (Past & Present)

-* **Mr Mohsin Ali** is currently a full-time PhD student started in April 2022.
-Mohsin is exploring the use of explainable AI in Vision Transfomers and it's application to healthcare.
-Professor John Q Gan co-supervising Mohsin.
+* **Mr Mohsin Ali** defended his PhD thesis in Dec 2025.
+He started a full-time PhD studentship in April 2022.
+Mohsin explored the use of explainable AI in Vision Transfomers and it's application to healthcare.
+Professor John Q Gan co-supervised Mohsin.

 * **Mr Rahmat Izwan Heroza** is currently a full-time PhD student started in April 2022.
 Rahmat is working on Computer Vision techniques for improving Melanona detection performance.
 Professor John Q Gan is the main supervisor and I am co-supervising.